SeduceProject/projet_option_2019/README.md

 ### Testing the SNMP server

-To test the SNMP server, get your card's IP.
+To test the SNMP server, get your card's IP (printed in the serial monitor or by listing the devices with platformio).
 You can then enter in a terminal window the following command:

 ```shell
 snmpget -v 1 -c public 192.168.0.46 1.3.6.1.4.1.5.1